kjyv/FloBaRoID/README.md

 requirements for excitation:
 * for yarp/walkman: c compiler, installed [robotology-superbuild](https://github.com/robotology-playground/robotology-superbuild) module, python modules: yarp
 * for ros/kuka: [kuka-lwr package](https://github.com/CentroEPiaggio/kuka-lwr), python modules: ros, moveit_msg, moveit_commander
+* for other robots, new modules might have to be written

 known issues:
-* excitation methods could be more generic, generate optimized trajectories
+* excitation methods are not really generic, does not generate optimized trajectories
 * using position control over yarp is suboptimal and can expose timing issues
+* ros timing might also lead to missed data packages

 usage: